Are dementia patients aware of their condition?

-Anosognosia Is Not Denial
+Anosognosia Is Not Denial of Dementia

-A senior's lack of awareness of their impairment can be selective or complete, and it can pertain to their memory, general thinking skills, emotions and physical abilities.
-A dementia patient may experience occasional difficulty with language skills, like word-finding and vocabulary, but they may explain away these situations with a general excuse about forgetfulness or fatigue.
-Someone who has anosognosia regarding short-term memory problems, like forgetting to bathe, missing appointments, or leaving food on the stove, will typically insist that they do not need help and are fully capable of performing daily activities independently despite clear evidence to the contrary.
-They may also react with anger when reminded of their mental impairment, because they are fully convinced a deficit does not actually exist.
+The ways in which those with anosognosia react to mentions of their deficiencies varies as well.
+For example, a dementia patient may experience occasional difficulty with language skills, like word-finding and vocabulary, but they may rationalize or explain away these situations with a general excuse about age-related forgetfulness or fatigue.
+Someone who has anosognosia regarding short-term memory problems, like forgetting to bathe, missing appointments or leaving food to burn on the stove, will typically insist that they do not need help and are fully capable of performing daily activities independently despite clear evidence to the contrary.
+Some may even react with anger when confronted about their mental impairment, because they are fully convinced a deficit does not exist.

 “My mother has anosognosia—something I didn't even know existed until I read an article about it a couple of years ago.
 Just knowing that she lacks the capability to recognize her deficits does make it easier to work with her sometimes because I can strategize with that in mind.”

 Some patients are so convinced they’re healthy and competent that they may even refuse to go to doctor’s appointments, undergo neurological testing, receive medical treatments or take medications.
 We are all familiar with the adage “you can’t help those that won’t help themselves.”
 With dementia, even when someone does not acknowledge the root of their problems or want assistance, intervention of some kind is usually necessary.

 Visit the articles below for insights and suggestions from experienced caregivers on how to cope with the complications that can result from anosognosia.